iGPSport SR30 Review: Just Another Cycling Radar?

 Edge 840 (left) connected with RTL515 and BSC300 (right) connected with SR30, both cars riding over 120km/h (above SR30 detecting capabilities)

-As for the ability to detect multiple cars at once, both radars performed very well.
+Both radars performed very well in detecting multiple cars at once.
 I tested this by pointing them at a highway with more traffic.

-I was pleased that the SR30 did not give frequent false positives.
-I averaged about one to three per hour.
-This is less than, for example, the Magene L508, but I will be testing that again soon to see if there has been a firmware update.
+At first, I was pleased that the SR30 did not give frequent false positives.
+I averaged about one to three per hour, which was less than, for example, the Magene L508.
+However, after one firmware update (I don’t recall which one it was), it started to perform worse, resulting in two to three times as many false positives.

 I was most curious about the battery life, as the iGPSport should last up to 18 hours in day flash mode.
 The reality was that it lasted almost 17 hours in the same mode.
 This is an excellent result!